Jaccomando/Predicting-Employee-Attrition/README.md

 ![Attrition by Years in Role](/reports/figures/years_role_dist.png)

 ## Pre-processing
 I drop NAs, remove six columns that either contain no unique values, or are not useful for modeling, and convert the target "Attrition" to "Current employee" = 0, and "Voluntary Resignation" = 1.
-Next the target is split from the data and I create a train test split for training and eventually testing the model.
-Numeric column are isolated, scaled, and one hot encoded before being rejoined with categorical columns.
+Next the target is split from the data and I create a train test split and validation set for training, validating, and eventually testing the model.
+Numeric columns are isolated, scaled, and one hot encoded before being rejoined with categorical columns.
 The training data is then smoted in advance of the first simple model.

 # Models